 A student or parent who is dissatisfied by the district's eligibility, school selection, or enrollment decision may appeal through policy FNG(LOCAL).
 The district will expedite local timelines, when possible, for prompt dispute resolution.

-[See Credit by Examination for Advancement/Acceleration, Course Credit, and Students who are Homeless for more information.]
+[See Credit by Examination for Advancement/Acceleration, Course Credit, and Students who are Homeless.]